skalou/VtolVR-Skalou-HORNET/README.md

 - Launch the program UABEAvalonia.exe
 - File>Open , find the previously copied file "resources-ORIGINAL.assets" in your working folder.
 - In the new opened window "Asset Info" View>Filter, Deselect All, check "Texture2D"
-- Search for the texture to be replaced: (clic on the "Name" column for alphabetical ordering for your mental health)
+- Search for the texture to be replaced:
+  Clic on the "Name" column for alphabetical ordering for your mental health
 	- for the bobblehead: tex_bobbleHead
 	- for the gloves: tex_newglove
 	- etc...